Moh3nGolshani/BusyIndicator/README.md

 </pre>

 #### Hint:
->Not all indicators have background, so that change background might not affect all indicators.
+>Not all indicators have background, so changing the `IndicatorBackground` might not affect all indicators.

 ##
 If you like this, give it a * please.